-This comprehensive, 16-week program trains you, as well as your dog and goes far beyond what is being offered by pet shops.
-Your dog will be fully trained and certified as an AKC Canine Good Citizen.
-Get what you really want: A Trained Dog.
+This comprehensive, 16-week obedience training program trains you, as well as your dog.
+Our program goes far beyond what is being offered by pet shops.
+Upon completion, your dog will be fully trained and certified as an AKC Canine Good Citizen.
+As a result, you get what you really want: A Trained Dog.

-You will enjoy our play-based training style for fast and optimal learning while having fun with your dog.
+You will enjoy our play-based training style.
+It leads to fast and optimal learning.
 Dog training doesn't have to be a chore.
-Dog training should be engaging and fun!
-You and your dog will enjoy training from the first lesson!
+Our obedience program is engaging and fun!
+Therefore, you and your dog will enjoy training from the first lesson!

 Part 1: Foundation

 Firstly, the obedience program builds a solid learning foundation.
 Far too many programs fail to lay a solid foundation and as a result, dogs don't learn reliable behaviors.
 For instance, you shouldn't have to hold a treat in your hand for your dog to actually sit down.
 Foundational training means, we teach your dog a marker system.
 This allows you to better communicate with your dog in daily life and make sense to your companion.

 Too often, we and our dog are talking past each other.
 We will change that.
 Regardless of the context, you will be able to let your dog know when he does well or when something else is more appropriate.
 With our obedience program, you will have a simple and clear new language to communicate with.
 In addition, your dog also learns to understand the collar and leash as an informational communication tool and stops seeing it as a frustrating restraint device.
 Learning these basics first, improves your relationship, as it allows you to provide clarity to your dog.
 Your companion will appreciate it.